openstreetmap/iD/data/presets/README.md

 * textarea
 * radio
 * combo
-* check
 * address
-* defaultcheck - a checkbox that can be yes, no, or null - not filled
+* check - a tri-state checkbox: yes, no, or unknown (no tag)
+* defaultcheck - a boolean checkbox where checked produces a `*=yes` tag and unchecked produces no tag

 The `key` property names the OSM key that the field will edit.
 Alternatively, for compound fields like `address`, you can specify an array of keys in the `keys`